 - Reduce consumption of animal fats: By Reducing consumption of these foods we help our body diminish cholesterol levels.
 One should be extremely careful to avoid especially the consumption of entrails, since they are the part of animals that contains most cholesterol.

 Whole milk or its derivatives contain high amounts of cholesterol, so it is recommended to take skimmed milk or eating products made with nonfat milk.
 However, if you do not want to dispense with them completely, use lean meats and avoid the red ones.
-Even better for you to eat blue fish (mackerel, sardines, salmon, etc.) (See more about this in the listing above about “Low cholesterol diet “)
+Even better for you to eat blue fish (mackerel, sardines, salmon, etc.) (See more about this in the listing below about “Low cholesterol diet “)

 What are the main foods to lower cholesterol?